reltoom/df-api-project5/README.md

     * Now that it is deployed, you can click on the 'Open App' button in the top right hand off the screen in Heroku.

 #### How to Fork in Github

 If you want to fork this repository in Github:

-1. Go to the repository for this project [Character Share](https://github.com/reltoom/Character-Ideas).
+1. Go to the repository for this project [df-api-project5](https://github.com/reltoom/df-api-project5).
 2. In the upper right hand area of the screen, click the 'Fork' button.
 3. Then when the menu drops down, click 'Create New Fork'.
 (If you are the owner of a repository, you cannot fork.)